AutomatedProcessImprovement/ongoing-process-state/README.md

 ## Evaluation Reproducibility

-The scripts with a name starting with `vldb25_` under folder `tests/` contain the necessary code to reproduce the evaluation presented in the publication.
+The scripts with a name starting with `ieeetsc_` under folder `tests/` contain the necessary code to reproduce the evaluation presented in the publication.
 Most of them are only necessary to preprocess the original datasets.
 This data is already available in this [Zenodo repository](doi.org/10.5281/zenodo.11409897).